bgcasey/climate_downscaling/README.md

         file</a>
     -   <a href="#extract-climatena-summaries"
         id="toc-extract-climatena-summaries">Extract ClimateNA summaries</a>
-    -   <a href="#extract-climatena-monthly-summaries-with-r"
+    -   <a href="#calculate-difference-between-ibutton-and-climatena-summaries"
-        id="toc-extract-climatena-monthly-summaries-with-r">Extract CLimateNA
+        id="toc-calculate-difference-between-ibutton-and-climatena-summaries">Calculate
-        monthly summaries with R</a>
+        difference between iButton and ClimateNA summaries</a>
 -   <a href="#covariates" id="toc-covariates">Covariates</a>
     -   <a href="#ibutton-deployment" id="toc-ibutton-deployment">iButton
         deployment</a>